transitiverobotics/transitive/README.md

 **TODO**: how to set configuration for mosquitto (and download auth-plugin)? a configure script as part of `@transitive-robotics/cloud`? a postinstall script, and require sudo? require `sudo npm -g install`?
  - yes, also needed to create `master` user and password (stored as bcrypt hash in db)
  - or just do everything via docker-compose or similar?
  - when and where to generate master certs for mqtt?
+ - or use something like `npm create @transitive-sdk/deployment` like Vite.js (https://vitejs.dev/guide/#scaffolding-your-first-vite-project)

 On your cloud server run
 ```